A functional limit theorem for dependent sequences with infinite variance stable limits: Functional limit theorem

-\begin{lem} The summation functional $\psi^{(u)} \colon \mathbf{M}_{p}([0,1] \times \EE_{v}) \to D[0,1]$ is continuous on the set $\Lambda$, when $D[0,1]$ is endowed with Skorohod's $M_{1}$ metric. \end{lem}
+\begin{lem} The summation functional $\psi^{(u)} \dvtx \mathbf{M}_{p}([0,1] \times\EE_{v}) \to D[0,1]$ is continuous on the set $\Lambda$, when $D[0,1]$ is endowed with Skorohod's $M_{1}$ metric.\vadjust{\goodbreak} \end{lem}

-\begin{proof} Suppose that $\eta_{n} \vto \eta$ in $\mathbf{M}_p$ for some $\eta \in \Lambda$.
+\begin{pf} Suppose that $\eta_{n} \vto\eta$ in $\mathbf{M}_p$ for some $\eta \in\Lambda$.
 We will show that $\psi^{(u)}(\eta_n) \to \psi^{(u)}(\eta)$ in $D[0, 1]$ according to the $M_1$ topology.
-By Corollary~12.5.1 in Whitt~\cite{Whitt02}, $M_1$ convergence for monotone functions amounts to pointwise convergence in a dense subset of points plus convergence at the endpoints.
+By Whitt ~\cite{Whitt02}, Corollary 12.5.1, $M_1$ convergence for monotone functions amounts to pointwise convergence in a dense subset of points plus convergence at the endpoints.
 Our proof is based on an extension of this criterion to piecewise monotone functions.
-This cut-and-paste approach is justified in view of Lemma~12.9.2 in Whitt~\cite{Whitt02}, provided that the limit function is continuous at the cutting points.
+This cut-and-paste approach is justified in view of \cite{Whitt02}, Lemma 12.9.2, provided that the limit function is continuous at the cutting points.

-As $[0, 1] \times \EE_u$ is relatively compact in $[0, 1] \times \EE_v$ there exists a nonnegative integer $k=k(\eta)$ such that
+As $[0, 1] \times\EE_u$ is relatively compact in $[0, 1] \times \EE_v$ there exists a nonnegative integer $k=k(\eta)$ such that

-By assumption, $\eta$ does not have any atoms on the horizontal ligns at $u$ or $-u$.
-As a consequence, by Lemma~7.1 in Resnick~\cite{Resnick07} there exists a positive integer $n_{0}$ such that for all $n \ge n_{0}$ it holds that
+By assumption, $\eta$ does not have any atoms on the horizontal lines at $u$ or~$-u$.
+As a consequence, by Resnick ~\cite{Resnick07}, Lemma 7.1, there exists a positive integer~$n_{0}$ such that for all $n \ge n_{0}$ it holds that